All Episodes

 Because now that I got this fucking extension thing here, I can't get it off.

-How do I get that off the screen chat?
+How do I get that off the screen, chat?

 So how the fuck do I get this shit off the screen, smart asses?

-Yeah, and this keyboard don't got F11, nigga.
+Damn, this keyboard don't got F11.

-Give me give me another option.
+Give me another option.

 This keyboard don't got F11, nigga.

-Right click maybe L screen.
+L screen.

 We'll go outside after.

-and then the stream ends, then you want to fucking uh cry.
+And then the stream ends, and then you want to fucking cry for kidnapping and assaulting an eight-year-old sick bastard.

 People walk.